 Badrallach Bothy and Campsite

 On the tranquil shores of Little Loch Broom overlooking one of Scotland’s finest mountain ranges, Badrallach Bothy and Campsite offer a fine base for walking and climbing.
 Fish in the rivers, hill lochs and sea or simply enjoy the flora and fauna.
-Hot showers, spotless 4* accommodation, an unbelievable price, and total peace makes the Bothy and Campsite a firm favourite.
-There is also a 4 star cottage and you can hire bikes, kayaks and boats.More details
+Hot showers, spotless accommodation, an unbelievable price, and total peace makes the Bothy and Campsite a firm favourite.
+There is also a holiday cottage for hire.More details

 The Old Smithy Camping Barn

 The Old Smithy camping barn is in the village of Burwardsley, Cheshire, mid-way along the Sandstone Trail and also on NCN route 45, Mercian Way.
 The Old Smithy offers affordable rustic accommodation for up to 8 people.
 There is a cooking/washing-up area, a toilet and an insulated sleeping platform.
 There is no electricity or hot water, nor beds, lighting is via lanterns (candles and matches provided).
 Simple meals & provisions can be pre-booked or the shop & pub are a short walk away.More details